Exane BNP Paribas lifts Vodafone Group plc ADR [VOD] price estimate. Who else is bullish?

 Sponsored

-The market cap for VOD stock reached $23.77 billion, with 2.71 billion shares outstanding and 2.71 billion shares in the current float.
-Compared to the average trading volume of 6.41M shares, VOD reached a trading volume of 4602538 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $23.96 billion, with 2.71 billion shares outstanding and 2.71 billion shares in the current float.
+Compared to the average trading volume of 6.41M shares, VOD stock reached a trading volume of 7074800 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Vodafone Group plc ADR [VOD]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VOD shares is $12.94 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VOD stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.